SimpleNexus/nexoform/README.md

 #### Destroy

-This will delete/remove any resources created during an `apply`
+This will delete/remove any resources created during an `apply`.
+If you are using ERB, the terraform files will be generated (run through ERB) before running destroy.

 ```bash
 Usage: